-We identify sources of air and noise emissions, and ensure that the air and noise emissions are in compliance with the Environmental Pollution Control (Air Impurities) Regulations and Environmental Pollution Control (Boundary Noise) and WSH (Noise)

-Regulations 2011, respectively.
-Appropriate control measures are taken to minimise or prevent air and noise pollution from our operations.
+We identify sources of air emissions and ensure that the air emissions are in compliance with the Environmental Pollution Control (Air Impurities).
+Appropriate control measures are taken to minimise or prevent air pollution from our operations.

 We are watchful of our energy consumption and ensure that our employees follow guidelines for energy conservation to ensure efficient usage of energy.